ballerina-platform/ballerina-dev-website/public/spec/websubhub/spec.md

 ## Introduction

-This is the specification for the WebSubHub standard library of [Ballerina language](https://ballerina.io/), which provides WebSub compliant `hub` and `publisher` related functionalities.
+This is the specification for the WebSubHub Ballerina library of [Ballerina language](https://ballerina.io/), which provides WebSub compliant `hub` and `publisher` related functionalities.

 The WebSubHub library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant Github tag.